Aquanty/rtd-hgs/docs/source/index.rst

 Note that if a particle’s initial location is outside the model domain, then its initial location is set to the centroid of the nearest element.

+Initial particle location by layer from file -.3in

 #. **filename** Filename of the initial particle location file, at most
    300 characters.